AElfProject/aelf-command/README.md

 ✔ Succeed!
 ```

-You can get the proposal id the get proposal status by it.
+You can get the proposal id, then get proposal status by it.

 * Get proposal status